Gaurav-J23/project2-prolog/devlog.md

 5. **Documentation**: Create a comprehensive README.md explaining usage and examples.

 I'm planning to use Prolog's natural backtracking mechanism for the path generation, which should make the implementation elegant.
 The key challenge will be tracking visited cells to avoid infinite loops in the search.

+---

+## 2025-12-10 18:16:50 — Implementation Complete

+**Thoughts:**
+I've completed the full implementation of `find_exit/2`.
+The implementation uses a clean structure with helper predicates for validation, coordinate handling, and path operations.
+I decided to use a `coord(R,C)` structure for coordinates which makes the code more readable than separate row/column variables.

+**Work done:**
+- Implemented complete `find_exit/2` predicate with two modes:
+  - Path verification mode (when Actions is bound)
+  - Path generation mode (when Actions is unbound using DFS)
+- Created comprehensive maze validation (`valid_maze/1`):
+  - Checks rectangular structure
+  - Validates exactly one start and at least one exit
+  - Ensures all cells are valid types
+- Implemented helper predicates:
+  - `start_coord/2` - Finds start position
+  - `cell_at/3` - Gets cell value at coordinates
+  - `move/3` - Calculates new position after action
+  - `in_bounds/2` - Validates coordinates
+  - `path_to_exit_check/3` - Verifies given path
+  - `path_to_exit_generate/3` - Generates path using DFS
+- Used depth-first search with visited tracking to prevent cycles
+- Created comprehensive README.md with usage examples and documentation
+- Tested with example mazes - all working correctly

+**Reflection:**
+The DFS implementation works well with Prolog's backtracking.
+The key insight was initializing the visited list with the start coordinate to prevent revisiting it.
+All validation checks are working, and the code handles both verification and generation modes as required.

+---

+## 2025-12-10 18:24:26 — Final Documentation and Submission Prep

+**Thoughts:**
+Project is complete and tested.
+All functionality is working correctly.
+Need to ensure devlog properly documents the development process and prepare for submission.

+**Work done:**
+- Updated devlog to properly document project initialization and planning
+- Verified all commits are in place
+- Ensured first commit message is "Initial Commit" as required
+- Repository is ready for submission

+**Reflection:**
+The project successfully implements all required functionality.
+The code is clean, well-structured, and thoroughly tested.
+Ready for submission.